Pupil Premium and Y7 Catch-up Premium

 Impact of Pupil Premium Spending 2017-2018

-0% of Pupil Premium students who are Not in Education, Employment or Training (NEET), the national average for all pupils is around 10% annually, this means that 100% of a=our Pupil Premium students have progressed into further Education, Employment or Training.
+There are 0% of Pupil Premium students who are Not in Education, Employment or Training (NEET), the national average for all pupils is around 10% annually, this means that 100% of our Pupil Premium students have progressed into further Education, Employment or Training.

 There are many fewer exclusions of pupil premium students than nationally across all of the categories.

 We pride ourselves on the best teaching “first time round” for Pupil Premium students in Years 7-13 to help them make better progress towards examination success.
 We also offer a bespoke intervention and study programme for each student in receipt of the Pupil Premium.

 Pupil premium Grant (PPG)

 The Pupil Premium Grant is additional funding given to schools to raise the attainment of disadvantaged pupils and close the gap between them and their peers.

-In the 2016 to 2017 financial year, Secondary schools will receive £935 for each child registered as eligible for free school meals at any point in the last 6 years (Ever6).
+Secondary schools receive £935 for each child registered as eligible for free school meals at any point in the last 6 years (Ever6).

 Total amount of PPG received is £240,295.

 Number of students benefitting from PPG is 257